 Princeton Friends School was founded in 1987 by a small group of progressive Quaker educators to bring Friends education to the greater Princeton area.
 At the heart of our school is the Quaker belief in a transcendent spirit – “that of God” – in everyone.
 For a school, this means an education focused on the “whole child,” fostering humanitarian as well as intellectual growth.
 Princeton Friends School now enrolls approximately 125 students in pre-K through grade 8, offering an exceptional, forward-thinking curriculum and a welcoming, diverse community.
 Princeton Friends School is accredited by the New Jersey Association of Independent Schools and the National Association of Independent Schools.
 We are also a member of the Association of Delaware Valley Independent Schools.

-In 1781, a small school was opened in what we now call the Schoolmaster’s House, on the 10-acre grounds of the Princeton Monthly Meeting.
-Contrary to the times, the little Quaker school was open to all, and students included children of slaves and Native Americans.
+Our roots go back to 1781 when a small school was opened in what we now call the Schoolmaster’s House, on the 10-acre grounds of the Princeton Monthly Meeting.
+Contrary to the times, the little Quaker school was open to all, regardless of financial means or family status.
 A larger one-room schoolhouse, adjacent to the Meetinghouse, was built in 1800 and served the community for decades.
 After it fell into disrepair, the old schoolhouse was dismantled around 1900.